AboTyim/NetwarSystem/README.md

 # Explore The Neo4j Data

 You can point a browser at tcp/7474 and you'll find the Neo4j graph database.

+I've you've never touched a graph database before, Learning Neo4j 3.x by Jerome Baton & Rik Van Bruggen was a pretty good read.
+The O'Reilly Graph Databases book by Ian Robinson, Jim Webber, and Emil Eifrem speaks to a higher level of mastery - assuming the reader has SQl experience and needs to make a transition to using Neo4j.

+We looked at a variety of tools for visualizing graph data, and we are amazed and pleased with Graphileon, which has a free community edition, good instructional videos, and as a bonus it has some support for Elasticsearch, too.

+# Errata

+* Redis is doing its own work and it's also handling some of RabbitMQ's natural tasks as well.
+RabbitMQ In Depth by Gavin M. Roy is on order and it should become part of the system over Q2 of 2019.

+* Some of this software still gets run under the tmux terminal multiplexer utility.